sandeep-ipk/Tensorflow-implementations/deepdream/README.md

 I use Tensorflow and Python 3.5.2.
 I was not able to perform much iterations as i do not have a GPU,
-performing 50 iterations was more than what my CPU could handle :p
+performing 50 iterations was more than what my CPU could handle!